TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

    :align: center
    :alt: Lyapunov exponent vs GPR posterior std for the PyBAMM demo

-The x-axis range is
+The x-axis range is compressed (≈ 0.0018–0.0026 Ah) and :math:`|\lambda_{\max}|` spans only ≈ 0.997–1.007, but a clear positive relationship is visible
-extremely compressed (0.0030–0.0038 Ah, an 0.8 mAh spread), while :math:`|\lambda_{\max}|` spans 0–45.
-No monotonic relationship is visible: the most unstable point (:math:`|\lambda_{\max}|` ≈ 45, top-left) is at low uncertainty.
-This disconnect is diagnostically important: **the GPR's own stated uncertainty does not predict where the surrogate landscape is dynamically most sensitive**.
-This occurs because UCB queries high-uncertainty locations, which the GPR then conditions on and quickly becomes certain about — but the landscape gradient (encoded by :math:`|\lambda_{\max}|`) remains large.
-Lyapunov analysis therefore adds information that calibration metrics alone cannot provide.
+here: points at higher GPR std tend to have higher :math:`|\lambda_{\max}|`, rising from ≈ 0.997 at std ≈ 0.0018 Ah up to the single highest point (≈ 1.007) at the highest std (≈ 0.0026 Ah).
+Unlike the CAMD demo, where DMDc stability and committee uncertainty were largely decoupled, here the two move together — plausibly because both are driven by the same underlying cause: queries at the edges of the (C-rate, T) grid, where the GPR has the least training signal *and* the capacity surface curves most sharply.

 Lyapunov evolution
 ~~~~~~~~~~~~~~~~~~